fieldtrip/website/getting_started/eeg/brainvision.md

     - /getting_started/brainvision/
 ---

-# Getting started with BrainVision Analyzer and Easycap

 ## Introduction

 [BrainProducts GmbH](http://www.brainproducts.com) provides technical and software solutions for neurophysiological and psychophysiological research and clinical applications.
 Their BrainAmp ExG amplifier allows to record signals with a sampling rate up to 5000 Hz and a broad hardware bandwidth ranging from DC to 1000 Hz.